Misha-te/Sudana/README.md

   - users can enter a South Sudan hometown or choose another country
 - Password hashing with Werkzeug
 - Login, logout, and session-based access to private pages
+- Account menu beside the Sudana logo with placeholders for Settings & Privacy, Support from our team, Dark mode, and Premium modes
+- Working account-menu logout for the signed-in username
 - Forgot-password page that shows a reset-link confirmation message
 - Home dashboard styled like a social feed
 - Working post composer that saves new posts to the local user data file